 Is there financial aid available?

 Yes.
 We award a limited number of work-study scholarships each year, based on an application process.
+Please note that you must register for the workshop before you apply for the work study program.
 Application forms are included in the confirmation email that you will receive after registering.

 Awards generally range from $50-350, with a workload that corresponds to the amount of the award.
 Work-study assignments will not conflict with your attendance in the workshop, and are generally scheduled during lunch breaks or at the end of the day.

 All refund requests must be submitted in writing. $160 of your tuition is a nonrefundable registration fee.